sora91s/mongo/src/mongo/db/repl/README.md

 ### Conditional

 The `replSetStepDown` command is one way that a node relinquishes its position as primary.
-Stepdown via the `replSetStepDown` command is called "conditional" because it may or may not succeed.
-Success in this case depends on the params passed to the command as well as the state of nodes of the replica set.
-* If the `force` option is set to `true`:
-  * In this case the primary node will wait for `secondaryCatchUpPeriodSecs`, a `replSetStepDown` parameter, before stepping down regardless of whether the other nodes have caught up or are electable.
-* If the `force` option is omitted or set to `false`, the following conditions must be met for the command to
-succeed:
+We consider this a conditional step down because it can fail if the following conditions are not met:
+* `force` is true and now > `waitUntil` deadline, which is the amount of time we will wait before stepping down (Note: If `force` is true, only this condition needs to be met)
 * The [`lastApplied`](#replication-timestamp-glossary) OpTime of the primary must be replicated to a majority of the nodes
-  * At least one of the up-to-date secondaries must also be electable
+* At least one of the up-to-date secondaries is also electable

 When a `replSetStepDown` command comes in, the node begins to check if it can step down.
 First, the node attempts to acquire the [RSTL](#replication-state-transition-lock).
 In order to do so, it must